zingus/Crysis-Pseudo-Fullscreen-Nanny/README.md

 And I noticed it has some fullscreen issues. (i.e. it doesn't *stay* fullscreen)

-So I devised an half assed *autohotkey* workaround:
+So I devised an half assed *autohotkey* workaround, a script that:

-  1. It removes the window decorations
+  1. removes the window decorations
-  2. It centers Crysis Main Window
+  2. centers Crysis main window
-  3. It adds a black backdrop behind it
+  3. adds a black backdrop behind it

 # Usage